phbits/WebsiteFailedLogins/README.md

 # Configuration File Settings #

-The WebsiteFailedlogins module uses a configuration file.
+WebsiteFailedlogins uses a configuration file.
 Each setting is described in detail below.
+See the [wiki](https://github.com/phbits/WebsiteFailedLogins/wiki) for even more information.

 There are two functions in this module used for working with the default configuration file.

 - `Get-WebsiteFailedLoginsDefaultConfiguration` - returns the content of the default configuration file to standard out.
 - `Copy-WebsiteFailedLoginsDefaultConfiguration` - copies the default configuration file to the destination folder.

-The following sections will better describe each of the settings.

 ## [Website] Sitename ##